-- obtaining a certification from the Registry of Title stating the legal status of the property; - obtaining a certified report from an independent surveyor confirming that the official survey coincides with the property and that there are no overlapping surveys; - obtaining a certificate from the Internal Revenue stating that the property tax, if any, has been paid; - confirming that the property to be purchased may be used for the purposes sought by the buyer; - investigating whether a third party is occupying the property; - investigating the property's environmental status; and - ensuring that the seller, especially if a corporation, has the authority to sell and can convey clear title.
+- · obtaining a certification from the Registry of Title stating the legal status of the property; - · obtaining a certified report from an independent surveyor confirming that the official survey coincides with the property and that there are no overlapping surveys; - · obtaining a certificate from the Internal Revenue stating that the property tax, if any, has been paid; - · confirming that the property to be purchased may be used for the purposes sought by the - · investigating whether a third party is occupying the property; - investigating the property's environmental status; and - · ensuring that the seller, especially if a corporation, has the authority to sell and can convey clear title.

-As noted above, under the Torrens system, there is no need to do a chain-of-title search.
-Title insurance is available but is not used frequently for various reasons - especially limited protection and costs - even though the indemnity fund set forth by the Real Estate Registration Law has not functioned properly.
+Under the Torrens system (used for land registration as noted in 1.1 Main Sources of Law), there is no need to conduct a chain-of-title search.
+Title insurance is available but is not used frequently for various reasons - especially limited protection and costs - even though the indemnity fund set forth by the Real Estate Registration Law does not function properly.

 The Real Estate Registration Law establishes that whoever registers first has priority over those who register after.
-Registration is deemed to be complete on the date the application is submitted for registration provided that the application is approved, not on the date the Registry of Title issues the corresponding certificate.
-Priority among different interested parties can be contractually reordered.
+Registration is deemed to be complete on the date the application is submitted for registration, provided that the application is approved, not on the date the Registry of Title issues the corresponding certificate.